Applying for a PhD

 Your application form, CV and referees' reports are considered by an admissions group, consisting of your potential supervisors and the Postgraduate Research Admission Tutor.

 You will be offered a place to study for a PhD upon a successful outcome of the review process.
-In some cases, we may request a telephone or skype call with you to verify some details further
+In all cases it is standard departmental practice to request an interview via telephone or skype call prior to acceptance.
+This would normally take place with your potential supervisors.

-If you are currently completing a Master's degrees you will receive an offer conditional upon your final Master's results.
+If you are currently completing a Master's degree you will receive an offer conditional upon your final Master's results.
 In most cases we ask for a Masters with merit.

 You will receive your formal offer letter via email.

-Students whose first language is not English must have passed IELTS with a grade of 7.0 overall and 6.5 in the written element of the test or equivalent.
+Students whose first language is not English must have passed IELTS with a grade of 7.0 overall and 6.5 in all elements of the test or equivalent.